 Getting laid off can be an overwhelming experience.
-You’re likely dealing with a mix of emotions, from relief to fear to frustration, and more.
-Whether you have warning or not, a layoff is almost always unwelcome news.
+You’re likely dealing with a mix of emotions, from relief to fear to frustration and more.
+Whether you have a fair warning or not, a layoff is almost always unwelcome news.

 Outside of the obvious need to begin a job search, you also have the financial impact of unemployment.
 In some instances, a severance package can help lighten the blow.
 Unless you have a fully stocked emergency fund, weathering the potential financial storm heading your way requires action on everything from filing for unemployment to slashing expenses.

 The first step you need to take after being laid off is to apply for unemployment benefits.
-It took seven or more months for nearly 40 percent of those laid off to find a new job, according to a 2014 Rutgers study.
-There is good reason to apply as soon as you can.
+During the beginning of the COVID-19 pandemic, the U.S. Labor Department reported that around $794 billion benefits were processed and issued between March 2020 and July 2021, though it took longer for some people who filed later than others.
 “Benefits can take weeks to process, so apply as soon as possible.
 Most states let you file a claim by phone or online,” said Carla Dearing, founding CEO of Sum180, a financial planning service.

 Unemployment filing requirements vary by state; you will want to research what your state expects.
 “For state-specific instructions on how to apply for unemployment, go to CareerOneStop.org,” said Dearing.